tiliarou/hekate/README.md

 7.0.0-7.0.1: Prefers to be unknown
 8.0.0-8.1.0: anon
-9.0.0-9.2.0: none -(they are the same, back ported from the anonymous 8.1.0 patch) FS patches for FW 1.0.0 - 9.2.0
+9.0.0-9.2.0: none -(they are the same, back ported from the anonymous 8.1.0 patch) 10.0.0: none (back ported from the anonymous 8.1.0 patch)

+FS patches for FW 1.0.0 - 10.0.0
+Loader patch for FW 10.0.0

+FS & Loader patch credits:
-Added ACID patches to all FWs (1.0.0-9.2.0) major thanks to @rajkosto and @EliseZeroTwo Note : ACID patches are part of "nosigchk" patches, so no additional flag is needed to apply these patches.
+Anonymous 4chan guy for Loader & FS patch for FW 10.0.0 ACID patches to FWs (1.0.0-9.2.0) major thanks to @rajkosto and @EliseZeroTwo Note : ACID patches are part of "nosigchk" patches, so no additional flag is needed to apply these patches.
 Added nocmac patches for all FWs up to 6.2.0 (This helps downgrading when you face infamous blackscreen issue or stuck at Nintendo logo after downgrading to 6.1.0 from 7.x and higher.)
 In order to use "nocmac patches", please add "kip1patch=nocmac" in hekate_ipl.ini